A geometric Elliott invariant and noncommutative rigidity of mapping tori: Index theory and trace pairings

 \begin{theo} Let $Y$ be a compact foliated space with leaves of dimension $d$ and oriented foliation bundle $FY$.
 Let $P$ be the bounded transform of a tangentially elliptic (pseudo-)differential operator $D$ and $\mu$ be an invariant transverse measure.
 Then we have an equality of indices

 \end{theo}

-The identification $R^\prime = C$ we are after is now an easy consequence. \begin{coro} We have $R^\prime = C \colon M(Y)\times K^d(Y) \to \R$. \end{coro} \begin{proof} Assume first that $d$ is even.
+We can now prove the identification $R^\prime = C$ that we are after. \begin{coro} We have $R^\prime = C \colon M(Y)\times K^d(Y) \to \R$. \end{coro} \begin{proof} Assume first that $d$ is even.
 If $E$ is a vector bundle over $X$, then it is enough to show that the cohomology class associated to $D_E$ (appearing in the topological index formula) is equal to $\Chern_\tau(E)$.
 Since the leaves of $Y$ are flat in our case, the Todd class (as well as its square root) is trivial.
 Now the cohomological equality

-which is well-known from the index theory of Dirac operators \cite{lawmic:spin}, has an obvious analogue in the tangential setting that follows from the properties of the map $r_*$.
+which is well-known from the index theory of Dirac operators \cite[Theorem 13.10]{lawmic:spin}, has an obvious analogue in the tangential setting that follows from the properties of the map $r_*$.
 In the case that $d$ is odd, the pairing $R^\prime$ is defined by considering the obvious foliation on $Y\times \R$.
 One then checks that $\Chern_\tau([u])=\int_\R\Chern_\tau([E_u])\,d\lambda^1$, which is in fact one way to define the odd tangential Chern character (see for instance \cite{mooscho:globanalysis}). \end{proof}